andywang0607/AutoAnnotationTool/README.md

 ## Description
-AutoAnnotationTool is a graphical image annotation tool, it aim to reduce semantic segmentation label time.
+AutoAnnotationTool is a graphical image annotation tool, I start this project for saving my time spent on semantic segmentation label.
 For now, the feature list below have been implement and more function will be added continuously.
 It is written in c++ and Qt for its graphical interface,